chrystal00/COP3530_Final/README.md

 The premise of the project was to create a program that uses two sorting structers to sort through 100,000 data points of our choosing.
-My group decided to create a project that sorts through drug data to educate the user on the increasing cases of drug abuse.
+My group decided to create a project that sorts through drug data (the data is given in the excel spreadsheet attatched) to educate the user on the increasing cases of drug abuse.
 The user can sort through different categories such as age, gender, type of drug, etc.